 Regular grooming helps you catch any developing hot spots early and may even decrease the chances of them forming.
 Dirty, matted fur is an excellent environment for hot spots in dogs as it causes itchy skin and irritation.
 During the summer months, keeping your pet’s hair short lets him to dry easier and quicker, lowering the chance of hot spots.

-You may choose to use natural products like CBD to aid with your dog’s skin conditions.
-CBD, or Cannabidiol, is known for its powerful anti-inflammatory properties and ability to reduce pain.
-Implementing these products can accelerate your pet’s healing while restoring comfort.
-Pure Paws 2-in-1 CBD Shampoo and Conditioner comes equipped with 150mg of pure CBD to encourage proper healing and resolve the inflammation of hot spots on dogs.
+You may choose to use helpful products like CBD to aid with your dog’s skin issues.
+CBD, or Cannabidiol, may be useful for its calming properties.
+Implementing these products can help calm and relax your pup and potentially soothe his skin issues.
+Pure Paws 2-in-1 CBD Shampoo and Conditioner comes equipped with 150mg of pure CBD to help ease the discomfort of hot spots on dogs.
 The soothing formula calms itchy skin and reduces the odor of visible lesions.